romilbhardwaj/chakra/README.md

 ## Adding your own Policy
 Take a look at chakra/policies.py.
 You'll need to inherit from `BaseClass` and implement the `get_allocation` method.

+## Known issues
+* When the cluster is full and a resource frees up, chakra does not reschedule pending pods onto the freed up resources.
+This is because the watch doesn't get triggered.
+This is to be fixed by making the loop not wait on watch and instead also look at pending pods.